How to Find Work in Japan in a Highly Skilled Position | Guidable

 Let’s say you want to be a medical doctor in Japan and you already received a medical license in your home country.
 In Japan, you could be eligible to sign up for an examination in order to receive a license in Japan too.
 This means you don’t have to repeat your education again in Japan from the beginning.
 However, you might find, especially depending on your particular field and background, that studying again in Japan will better prepare you for work in Japan.
 This will also give you an opportunity to learn the necessary vocabulary for your position in Japanese.

-3. Get Familiar With Visa Requirements
+3. Learn About Visa Requirements

 This is an important step, and it varies greatly depending on each person and their situation.
 You can learn more about different types of visas here and their requirements and conditions here.

-4. Be Flexible
+4. Be Open-Minded

 Especially at the beginning of your journey finding work in Japan, remember to be flexible.
 You may love the highly skilled job you’re currently doing in your home country and want to find the same kind of job in Japan.
 However, you might find that there’s another related job that would be a better fit for you in Japan.
 Or you may simply find that there isn’t much demand for your old job in a new country.